 Data lineage is automatically generated and tracked from the source all the way to the cubes and in-memory models where the data is consumed in reports or dashboards.

-Data ingestion, transformation, cube generation and workflows built in the Infoworks designer can run in any execution environment supported by Infoworks without re-coding.
-Infoworks takes advantage of each environments’ native capabilities (e.g., Impala on Cloudera, Google Data Proc, Databricks etc) so data engineering & DataOps processes are automatically tuned to run optimally.
-DataFoundry also takes advantage of Databricks’ auto-scaling with overideable parameterization to provide additional flexibility in Databricks’ deployments.
+Data ingestion, transformation, cube generation, and workflows built in the Infoworks designer can run in any execution environment supported by Infoworks without re-coding.
+Infoworks takes advantage of each environments’ native capabilities (e.g., Impala on Cloudera, Google Data Proc, Databricks, etc) so data engineering & DataOps processes are automatically tuned to run optimally.
+DataFoundry also takes advantage of Databricks’ auto-scaling with overrideable parameterization to provide additional flexibility in Databricks’ deployments.

 Process and performance monitoring “watches” data jobs and tracks the time it takes to complete each subtask without requiring any configuration of the monitoring tasks.